 just make sure it looks small and clean.

-Add the following components to the Laser
+Add the following components and settings to the

 0

-Now create a new C# script and name it LaserShot
+Now create a new MonoBehaviour script named

-it leaves the screen.
+after it’s spawned and destroy it once it leaves the screen.

 using UnityEngine;